Security - PHP Protection

 During the compilation stage, ExeOutput for PHP compresses and encodes source files into the final executable file.
 The EXE file cannot be unpacked with an archiver like WinRar or 7-Zip.
 When you run the compiled website, files such as PHP, HTML pages, images, JavaScript... are never unpacked to the hard disk: therefore, it is not possible to copy them for the average end user.

 Since PHP scripts must be unpacked to memory in order to be interpreted by the PHP runtime, it may be possible for a skilled hacker to extract portions of compiled PHP files.
-To make this task even more complicate and time-consuming, ExeOutput for PHP includes some security measures.
+To make this task even more complicated and time-consuming, ExeOutput for PHP includes some security measures.

 Warning